 - Give preference to the selection of Suppliers who can demonstrate economic benefit in Ontario, and where possible, in close geographic proximity to the Site (Bruce, Grey and Huron counties).

-- Select suppliers based on key determinants of safety, quality, cost and schedule performance (on time and on budget).
+- Select Suppliers based on key determinants of past performance – safety, quality, cost, schedule performance (on time and on budget), and capacity.

-- Utilize Enterprise Demand Spend Forecasting to develop and prioritize commercial opportunities resulting in larger and longer-term opportunities via strategic supplier relationships.
+- Utilize Enterprise Demand Spend Forecasting to develop and prioritize commercial opportunities resulting in large and longer-term opportunities via strategic Supplier relationships.

 - Favour commercial models that provide cost certainty, that minimize, share and transfer risk and that provide transparency.

-- Employ objective performance measures tied to fees at risk and incentives in all Master Services and Purchase Agreements.
+- Employ objective performance measures tied to fees at risk and incentives in all Master Services and Purchase Agreements (MSA).

 Shared Recruitment Policy

 With the nuclear industry undergoing major renewal across Ontario, Bruce Power is asking its supplier partners to create consistency on recruitment practices during this exciting time.
-To learn more about Bruce Power’s expectations with respect to recruitment practices, download this letter, which has been sent to all of the major suppliers that support the Bruce Power Life-Extension Program.
+A letter has been sent to all of the major suppliers that detail Bruce Power’s expectations to recruitment practices to help support the Bruce Power Life-Extension Program.